Sunday, June 10 - Saturday, June 16

-The UNC Charlotte – School of Architecture Summer Design Academy 2017 is a one-week program that will introduce high school students to the discipline and study of architecture.
-Students will work in a studio setting in the School of Architecture and will explore a variety of contemporary architectural issues through a series of design projects.
+The UNC Charlotte School of Architecture Summer Design Academy 2018 is a one-week program that will introduce high school students to the discipline and study of architecture.
+Students will work in a studio setting in the School of Architecture (SoA) and will explore a variety of contemporary architectural issues through a series of design projects.

-The 2017 edition of the program will focus on the role of creativity, abstraction and imagination in architecture.
-This theme will allow participants to gain a comprehensive introduction to these specific elements and the role they play in contemporary design education and practice as well as throughout architectural history.
+The 2018 edition of the program will focus on questions of scale and proportion in architecture by interrogating the importance of scale and how it effects design thinking.
+This theme will allow participants to gain a comprehensive introduction to a critical issue in contemporary design education and practice as well as throughout architectural history.

 Daily lectures and presentations will be given by SoA faculty and invited guests (local architects, designers and artists) in order to introduce participants to the different elements and opportunities in architecture and design.
 Participants will also be given the opportunity to work in groups led by current SoA students to prepare and give their own presentations in both large and small group formats.